//

 Hiragana is often the first script you’ll learn.
 It’s easy, includes all the sounds in Japanese, and technically gives you the ability to read everything in Japanese.
 You could learn the 48 characters in a couple of hours if you studied hard.

-In simple terms, Kanji is like the words where Hiragana is the letters.
+In simple terms, Kanji is like the words whereas Hiragana is the letters, sort of.
 For instance, the water for kanji is , and in hiragana it is みず.
 Technically they both mean the same thing, but kanji is more frequent in day-to-day life.
 You’d need to learn just over 2,000 kanji to have a proper fluent conversation.

-Finally, we have Katakana, the alphabet I would suggest learning before you go to Japan.
+Finally, we have Katakana, the alphabet I would suggest learning before you go to Japan if you want to.
 Katakana has 46 individual characters and is frequently used in the Japanese language.

 Why do I recommend learning this alphabet?
 Because it’s used for English loan words.